ylxdzsw/sopipe/readme.md

 Sopipe
 ======

-Socat with middlewares.

-> Disclaimer:
->
+Sopipe is socat with middlewares.
+It can be used for NAT penetration, secured* and accelerated transmission, tunnelling, proxying†, etc. with arbitrarily chained encryption, compression, authentication, and error correction.

-> 1. Sopipe has not get security review.
-The encryption-related components should be used with ones own risk.
+\* Sopipe has not got security review.
+The encryption-related components should be used with ones own risks. <br>
-> 2. Sopipe is not designed for circumventing censorship, and shall not be used for it.
->
-> The authors and contributors do not take any responsibility for abuse or misuse of this software.
+† Sopipe is not designed for circumventing censorship, and shall not be used for it.
+The authors and contributors do not take any responsibility for abuse or misuse of this software.

 ## Why need it?